bcgov/enhanced-travel-screening/README.md

 ### Front End Views

+The application frontend will be served locally at http://localhost:4000/

 ##### /form
  - allows a traveller to submit their traveller data and receive a confirmation number
+ - link to download a blank PDF version of the form

 ##### /confirmation/:formId
  - redirect here after form submission, display confirmation number and retrieve the health status and isolation plan status from the server's response to the form submission.
  - display statuses as friendly icons
- - button to download a PDF version of traveller submission

 ##### /login
 - allows an admin to login

 ##### /lookup
-- single input field to search for a form submission by confirmation number
+- search for a form submission by confirmation number or last name

 ##### /form/:formId
 - render a static version of a form submission
-- allow the admin to set a status for this submission: ["accepted", "support", "rejected"] and add notes
+- allow the admin to set a status for this submission and add notes

 ### API Routes
+The API uses a proxy so does not need a port specified.
+All routes will be served at http://localhost/api/v1/
+- /version [GET] return app version information

-- /login [POST] validate login creds, isssue token
+- /login [POST] validate login credentials, issue token
 - /form [POST] submit new form
-- /form/:id [POST] edits an existing form
+- /form/:id [POST] edit an existing form
-- /form/:id [GET] retrieves an existing form
+- /form/:id [GET] retrieve an existing form
+- /phac/submission [POST] submit PHAC records
-- In production: / [GET] serves the built client app
+- In production: / [GET] serve the built client app

 ## Database